WeTransfer/wt-api-docs/source/includes/_board-api.md

 ##### 200 (OK)

-Assuming you've uploaded all chunks of the file to their respective locations provided by the previous request, this endpoint will return an HTTP response with a status code of `200` and a body as below.
+Assuming you've uploaded all chunks of the file to the signed link(s) provided by the previous request, this endpoint will return an HTTP response with a status code of `200` and a body as below.

 ```json
 {